otirbnaej/blogapp/README.md

 # blogapp
-A simple CRUD application made in NodeJs.
+A simple CRUD application made in NodeJs for blog posts.